sst/guide/_chapters/add-the-session-to-the-state.md

 ### Store the Session in the Context

 We are going to have to pass the session related info to all of our containers.
-This is going to be tedious if we pass it in as a prop.
-Since we'll have to do that manually for each component.
+This is going to be tedious if we pass it in as a prop, since we'll have to do that manually for each component.
 Instead let's use [React Context](https://reactjs.org/docs/context.html) for this.

 We'll create a context for our entire app that all of our containers will use.